exactly-once/workshop/azure-functions-cs/README.md

     await gameResultsBlob.WriteLineAsync(@$"Date={results.EndDate}, Hits={results.Hits}, Misses={results.Misses}");
 }
 ```
-* The exactly once processor results `GameResults` class instance that also needs to be defined
+* The exactly once processor returns an intance of `GameResults` class that has to be defined
 ```csharp
 public class GameResults
 {